 - Blocked items

-Priority-based swimlanes draw attention to the different levels of task urgency, and puts focus on the most urgent items.
+Priority-based swimlanes draw attention to the different levels of task urgency and put focus on the most urgent items.
 Having a visual representation paints a clearer picture, and highlights what tasks need attending to first.

 Using swimlanes to separate tasks based on date-driven requirements is another example of how this added feature can take task management to the next level.
 Having tasks organized this way allows the work process to be more measurable.